lizhang20/task-offloading/README.md

 - calculating throughput on local device (request_counts / throughput_time_period)

-`interfaces.py` defines task-specific interfaces (such as `FlaskTestInterfaces`, `BDInterfaces`), which will be used by the flask server exposed to uses.
+`interfaces.py` defines task-specific interfaces (such as `FlaskTestInterfaces`, `BDInterfaces`), which will be used by the flask server exposed to users.

 `config.py` contains different configs for different applications.